 Another perception about CO2 TCB systems is that they’re mainly well-suited for use only in cooler climates.
 However, as CO2 TCB refrigeration technologies and controls have improved in recent years, system designers and original equipment manufacturers (OEMs) have introduced strategies to optimize system performance in all climates — including cold, hot, wet, dry and everything in between.

-Emerson recently partnered with Future Green Now, an engineering firm with deep CO2 refrigeration expertise, to research how CO2 TCB system design optimization strategies perform in a variety of U.S. climate zones.
+Copeland recently partnered with Future Green Now, an engineering firm with deep CO2 refrigeration expertise, to research how CO2 TCB system design optimization strategies perform in a variety of U.S. climate zones.
 This report, which will soon be available on request, compared the effectiveness of leading high-ambient design strategies — such as parallel compression, adiabatic gas cooling and high pressure gas ejectors — and demonstrated their relative efficiencies in these climate zones.

 To learn more about CO2 refrigeration best practices and the continued evolution of CO2 technologies, please view this webinar in its entirety.
-For more information, please visit Emerson’s E360 content hub for a wide variety of CO2-specific resources, including blogs, articles, videos, white papers and infographics.
+For more information, please visit Copeland’s E360 content hub for a wide variety of CO2-specific resources, including blogs, articles, videos, white papers and infographics.